KOJAK EWES MARKED 142 percent

 The BreedersBEST Kojak is a new generation composite Non Shearing Breed developed to meet the future needs of the Australian lamb industry.

 BreedersBEST Genetics Kojak ewes this year achieved 155.8% fecundity.
-Please visit our BreedersBEST 2021 Winter Newsletter for relevant updates.
+Please visit our BreedersBEST 2021 Winter Newsletter

 Early sexual maturity, high fertility, growth and shedding are paramount selection criteria.
 The importance of all these factors are critical in our Kojak breeding programs.
 With the infusion of the Finn Gene into the Kojak we are now enjoying a much higher reproductive rate out of their progeny.